adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 ### Contact Tracking

-In order to determine possible risk contacts of an infected user, the user first hands over the QR code (either digital or analogue) to the GA.
-The GA can decrypt it with the private GÄ data key, whereby it receives the values $H _ s ^ l$, $I _ D ^ l$ and $K _ B ^ l$ ($l$ denotes the data of the $l$-th user).
-With the value $I _ D$ the GA can get the encrypted user data from the backend, which can be decrypted with the help of the private data key and $K _ B$.
-Furthermore the GA can create all hash values $H _ i$ of the user with the help of $H _ s$.
+In order to identify possible risk contacts of an infected user, the user first hands over the QR code (either digital or analogue) to the GA.
+This can decrypt it with the private GÄ data key, whereby it receives the values $H _ s ^ l$, $I _ D ^ l$ and $K _ B ^ l$ ($l$ denotes here the data of the $l$-th user).
+With the value $I _ D$ the GA can receive the encrypted user data from the backend, which can be decrypted with the help of the private data key as well as $K _ B$.
+Furthermore, the GA can use $H _ s$ to create all hash values $H _ i$ of the user.
 It publishes these values via the backend (together with other hash values to protect the anonymity of the user).
 The operators' web applications regularly download the list of these values and match them with the locally stored hash values.
-If there is a match, after confirmation by the operator, all visit data related to these hash values $H _ i$ (e.g. determined by comparing the visit times) are transferred to the backend via the public API (if necessary, the data can be encrypted again with the GÄ data key).
-From there they can be retrieved by the GA.
-The GA then uses the private GÄ data key to decrypt the values $ I _ D ^ k$, and $K _ B ^ k$, which in turn can be used to retrieve and decrypt the user's contact data from the backend.
-However, since the GA does not have the user's key $ H _ s ^ k$, it cannot reconstruct the user's visit history without consent.
-For this, the active cooperation of this user is again necessary.
+If there is a match, all visit data related to these hash values $H _ i$ (e.g. determined by comparing the visit times) are transferred to the backend via the public API after confirmation by the operator (if necessary, the data can be encrypted again with the GÄ data key).
+From there they can be recalled by the GA.
+This can decrypt data from users who have formed an infection community with it and have accordingly been encrypted with the same group key.
+To do this, the GA first decrypts the group key with the matching private key $K _ i ^ {pub}$ that belongs to the original visit data.
+With this and the private GÄ data key, it can in turn decrypt the values $ I _ D ^ k$, and $K _ B ^ k$ of relevant users, which in turn can be used to query and decrypt the user's contact data from the backend.
+However, since the GA does not have the key $ H _ s ^ k$ from this user, it cannot reconstruct the user's visit history without consent.
+On the contrary, the active cooperation of this user is necessary.
+Nor can the GA - decrypt visits or - contact data of users who have not formed an infection community with the original user.

 #### Sequence diagram